Chiralistic/home-assistant-schulferien/README.md

 3. Restart Home Assisttant.

 4. Add the integration under Settings -> Devices & Services -> + Add Integration -> "Schulferien".

+5. "Wait: After the setup or after a Home Assistant restart, it may take up to 30 seconds for all attributes and states to be updated.

 Create a simple entity card that displays all attributes on your dashboard with the following code.
 If necessary, the stack can be reduced to show only the desired information.